AnuKritiW/splitshade-docs/docs/uniforms/iChannel.md

 }
 ```
 This example multiplies the base texture (`iChannel0`) by the red channel of a mask texture (`iChannel1`) to create a glowing masked effect.

+---

+Looking for a general overview of textures?
+See [What are Textures](../../textures/what-are.md).

+Want to learn how to assign textures in the Splitshade interface?
+See [Texture Usage](../../textures/usage.md).